euvinkeel/euvinkeel.github.io/content/tango/Tango - Reflection.md

 But when you are a part of a specialized & self-led community, things can get so much more enjoyable and engaging.
 Every step you take is more shareable, relevant, interesting to others.

 For the next few weeks, I'm going to join a passionate crowd in the field of AI/ML and see where it takes me.
-I'm try to stop limiting myself and *really* stretch myself intellectually.
+I'll try to stop limiting myself and *really* stretch myself intellectually.

 We'll see what the next reflection post looks like!